Doncic, Smith lead Mavs past Wizards 119-100 to stop skid

+DALLAS (AP) - The Mavericks have had the Washington Wizards' number in recent years, and Dallas' young backcourt ensured that remained the case Tuesday night.

-DALLAS (AP) - Luka Doncic scored 23 points and Dennis Smith Jr. made three key plays down the stretch as the Dallas Mavericks ended a six-game losing streak by beating the Washington Wizards 119-100 Tuesday night.
+Luka Doncic scored 23 points and Dennis Smith Jr. made three key plays down the stretch as the Mavericks ended a six-game losing streak by beating Washington 119-100.

+The Wizards climbed back within six midway through the fourth quarter, but Smith scooted past Dwight Howard to grab an offensive rebound and fed a cutting DeAndre Jordan for a dunk that put the Mavs up 101-93 with 5:33 left.

 John Wall led the Wizards with 24 points.
-Otto Porter Jr. and Bradley Beal had 19 each, but Beal was 1 for 9 on 3-point attempts.
+Otto Porter Jr. and Beal had 19 each, but Beal was 1 for 9 on 3-point attempts.
+Washington was just 11 for 35 on 3s.

-Washington trailed by 24 in the first half and 21 at halftime, but forced 11 Dallas turnovers in the second half and climbed back into the game behind its top three players.

-The Wizards were within six when Smith scooted past Dwight Howard to grab an offensive rebound and fed a cutting DeAndre Jordan for a dunk that put the Mavs up 101-93 with 5:33 left.

-The Mavericks won their third game considerably sooner than the previous two seasons - they started 2-14 last year and 2-13 in 2016-17.

-The Wizards took their only lead at 13-12 on Porter's 3-pointer with 5:48 left in the first quarter.
-Doncic answered by scoring eight points in a 12-2 run that put the Mavericks up by nine.
-They led 35-24 after one.
+"We just didn't make shots and we didn't communicate well in transition," Wall said.
+"In the third quarter, we did a better job of playing with intensity.
+I just feel like maybe eight, 10 wide-open 3s, we just missed and still had a chance down six in the fourth quarter with five minutes to go."

-In the second quarter, Dallas made nine of 14 3s, including four by Matthews and a rainbow by Doncic just before the halftime buzzer to give the Mavericks a 70-49 lead at the break.
+Doncic scored 13 in the first half, including a rainbow 3 just before the halftime buzzer to put Dallas up 70-49.
 It was the Mavs' highest first-half output of the young season.

 Washington started the third quarter strong, with Beal scoring seven points in a 12-4 run to pull within 13.
 Porter had three 3s in the quarter, the last in the final seconds to bring the Wizards within single digits for the first time since the first period.